 Student Ombudsman means the QUT officer performing the functions set out in the Student Ombudsman policy (E/9.3).

-MOPP A/8.5 Grievance resolution procedures for discrimination related grievances
+MOPP A/8.5 Resolution procedures for sexual harassment, sexual assault and discrimination related complaints

 MOPP B/8.1 Staff Code of Conduct